Royal Hampshire Regiment: New Armies

 The 10th (Service) Battalion landed at Gallipoli in August 1915 and was then transferred to Salonika in October 1915.
 The 11th (Service) Battalion (Pioneers) landed at Le Havre in December 1915.
 The 12th (Service) Battalion landed in France in September 1915, but moved to Salonika in November 1915.
+The 13th (Service) Battalion was converted into the 13th (Reserve) Battalion and remained in the UK training reinforcements for the service battalions.
 The 14th (Service) Battalion (1st Portsmouth) landed at Le Havre in March 1916.
 The 15th (Service) Battalion (2nd Portsmouth) landed in France in May 1916.

 Irish War of Independence

 The 2nd Battalion was sent to Ireland to fight the Irish Republican Army during the Irish War of Independence.
-On 20 February 1921, soldiers from the battalion took part in the Clonmult ambush during which the IRA suffered its greatest loss of volunteers in conflict.
-Regimental historian Scott Daniell commented on the action that "like all the Irish operations, it was hateful to the British troops".
-On 31 May 1921, seven soldiers, all with the band of the 2nd Battalion, Hampshire Regiment were on their way to the rifle range at Youghal County Cork when a road mine exploded under the truck they were travelling in.
+On 20 February 1921, soldiers from the battalion took part in the Clonmult ambush during which the IRA suffered significant losses.On 31 May 1921, seven soldiers, all with the band of the 2nd Battalion, Hampshire Regiment were on their way to the rifle range at Youghal County Cork when a road mine exploded under the truck they were travelling in.
 Three soldiers were killed outright, while a further four died later from their wounds.

 Second World War

 In the Second World War, the Hampshire Regiment had six battalions that fought abroad (the 1st, 2nd, 1/4th, 2/4th, 5th and 7th), whilst more battalions stayed at home.
-By the end of the Second World War, 2,094 officers and men of the Hampshire Regiment had lost their lives.
+By the end of the Second World War, 2,094 officers and men of the Hampshire Regiment had died.